GiuliaMoreni95/Cortical_column_model_perturbations/README.md

 Once you have Brian (and python) installed in your machine (and you have downloaded this project folder) to run the desired simulation just type in your terminal:
 'python MAIN_CODE_iterate_perturb.py'

-In order to run the script multiple times with a perturbative input each time going to a different cell group, and also with different perturbative inputs I used several scripts script_iterations_......sh that call the main code multiple times.
+In order to run the script multiple times in an authomatic way (with a perturbative input each time going to a different cell group, and also with different perturbative inputs) I used several scripts script_iterations_......sh that call the main code multiple times.
 (This was useful for the perturbation analysis).
-I apologies: these are note commented well but I upload them here anyways, in case you want to do extra analysis they might be useful.
+I apologies: these are note commented well but I upload them here anyways.
+In case you want to do extra analysis they might be useful to you.

 FINAL REMARKS: